christophevg/py-service/README.md

 Exposing functions is as simple as adding a decorator: `@Service.API.handle("some-action")` to a method in the Service class.

-### Property 3: ClassMethod-based calling of exposed API
+### Property 3: Class Method to call the exposed API

 Any Python process with access to the Service class, can call into a running instance of the class using a `classmethod`.
+For now this is a single `perform(self, action, data)` method.

 ### Property 4: Default exposed functionality